 - DC: Through the end of the pandemic emergency period

-Some of these enrollment windows apply only to uninsured residents, while others apply to anyone eligible to use the marketplace, including people who already have coverage and want to switch to a new plan.
+Some of these enrollment windows apply only to uninsured residents or people not currently enrolled through the marketplace, while others apply to anyone eligible to use the marketplace, including people who already have coverage and want to switch to a new plan.
+EDIT: Some of the state-run exchange that initially started out with a limited enrollment window (ie, only for uninsured residents) have since added flexibility to ensure that people who already have coverage can take advantage of the American Rescue Plan’s enhanced premium subsidies and switch to a different plan if necessary.

 The insurance commissioners who wrote the letter – some whom represent states that run their own exchanges – further noted that